aerickson1337/oh_gee_em/tests/NOTES.md

 I need to spend some time thinking about how to implement the concept of a "UniqueIdProvider", what the API for that would look like, and if its possible to provide a default UUID implementation.
 My major concern with the other types is the unique_id batching and the potential for high complexity and ephemeral failures along with how to test it.
 With these conflicting id's using the `Merge.onCreate` strategy may work in some cases, but in others may not be desirable.

-All of the above might be somewhat minimized with use of transactions, but will still need a way to do the unique_id bulking as far as I can tell.
+All of the above might be somewhat minimized with use of transactions, but will still need a way to do the unique_id bulking for non-uuid's as far as I can tell.

-- (0.0.1) TODO
+- (0.0.1) mergeV adds a lot of easier to read and use possibilities for filtering -> inserting.
+Encapsulating these in a way that makes sense might be tricky but should be wrapped up in the other filter/sorting/sifting operations.
+Django's query `objects` might be a good solution for this but I'm worried about the RDS/SQL roots it grew out of having moulded it's API away from what **this__ library should be shooting for.
+I think focusing on the CRUD aspects of this library to start with are going to be the most useful low hanging fruit to capture.
+Being able to hide some of those more complex queries and plug the CRUD aspects directly into API's is a big time saver.
+Overall once all of that is more ironed out in my head I think approaching how to best do these Domain Specific Language (DSL) helpers will be easier.

 - (0.0.1) TODO
 - (0.0.1) TODO
 - (0.0.1) TODO